drpetersonfernandes/SimpleLauncher/home.md

 # Welcome to the SimpleLauncher Wiki!

 ## Introduction
-Simple Launcher is an emulator frontend that makes playing retro games a breeze.
+Simple Launcher is an open-source emulator frontend.

 ## Installation
-You need to download the application from the [release page](https://github.com/drpetersonfernandes/SimpleLauncher/releases), then extract the zip file into your chosen folder.
+Download the application from the [release page](https://github.com/drpetersonfernandes/SimpleLauncher/releases).
+Extract the ZIP file into a writable folder.
+We do not recommend using a network folder or installing it inside `C:\Program Files`.
+If necessary, you may need to grant "Simple Launcher" administrative access.
+The application requires write access to its own folder.

 ## Basic Usage
-* Click on the 'Edit System' menu item.
+- Click the **Edit System** menu item.
-* Click on the 'Easy Mode' menu item.
+- Click the **Easy Mode** menu item.
-* Follow the steps to install a System.
+- Follow the steps to install a system.
-* Add ROM files for that system in the indicated folder.
+- Add ROM files for that system in the designated folder.
-* Add cover images for that system in the indicated folder.
+- Add cover images for that system in the designated folder.
-* Go back to the Main Window.
+- Return to the Main Window.
-* Select the added system from the dropdown menu.
+- Select the added system from the dropdown menu.
-* Click on the All Button to show all games for that system.
+- Click the **All** button to display all games for that system.
-* Click on the game you wish to launch.
+- Click the game you wish to launch.

 ## Easy Mode
-This Edit Mode was made for people starting in the world of emulation.<br>
-This mode download and install the most used emulator for a specific System.<br>
+This mode downloads and installs the most commonly used emulator for a specific System.<br>
-Also create default folders for ROMs and Cover Images inside Simple Launcher folder.<br>
+It also creates default folders for ROMs and Cover Images inside the 'Simple Launcher' folder.

 ## Expert Mode (Advanced Mode)
-This mode was made for people familiar with the world of emulation.<br>
-You will be able to custom set the variable of each System:
+In this mode, you will be able to customize the variables of each System:

-* System Name.
+* System Name
-* System Folder.
+* System Folder
-* Image Folder.
+* Image Folder
-* File Extensions to search inside the System Folder.
+* File Extensions to search inside the System Folder
-* Need of Extraction, in case the file needs to be extracted before launch.
+* Need for Extraction, in case the file needs to be extracted before launch
-* File Extensions to launch after extraction.
+* File Extensions to launch after extraction
-* Emulator name.
+* Emulator name
-* Emulator path.
+* Emulator path
-* Emulator launch parameters.
+* Emulator launch parameters
-* Users also can set multiple emulators for each system.
+* Users can also set multiple emulators for each system

-The provided values will be path checked before being added to the frontend database.
+The provided values will be checked for valid paths before being added to the frontend database.

-## Where to Find ROMs or ISOs:
+## Where to Find ROMs or ISOs
 We do NOT provide ROMs or ISOs.

-## Where to Find Game Covers Images:
+## Where to Find Game Cover Images
-We provide Image Pack for some systems.<br>
+We provide an Image Pack for some systems.<br>
-If the Image Pack is not provided, you can download cover images on websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
+If the Image Pack is not provided, you can download cover images from websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).

 ## List of Parameters for Emulators
-We have compiled a list of parameters for each emulator for your convenience.
+We have compiled a list of parameters for each emulator for your convenience.<br>
 Click [here](https://github.com/drpetersonfernandes/SimpleLauncher/wiki/parameters) to see the list.

 ## Special Settings:
 **LaserDisk**

-If you want to add LaserDisk games to Simple Launcher frontend, you should create a folder with BAT files that directly call the games.<br>
+If you want to add LaserDisk games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the games.<br>

 **MAME CHD Games**